 The National Crime Survey National Sample is a sample of addresses in the United States, in which interviewers return to a housing unit and conduct interviews with the current residents of the unit.
 All persons age 12 and older in selected household and group quarters are interviewed, usually in person or by telephone.
-Some respondents are interviewed by proxy based upon interviews of another household member. of another household member.
-Proxy interviews are conducted for household members aged 12 or 13, for persons incapable of responding due to physical or mental incapacity, and for those persons who are away from the household for the entire interview period.
+Some respondents are interviewed by proxy based upon interviews of another household member.
+Proxy interviews are currently conducted for household members aged 12 or 13 if a knowledgeable household member insists they not be interviewed directly by the interviewer, for persons incapable of responding due to physical or mental incapacity, and for those persons who are away from the household during the entire interview period.